AleOnori98/Autarky-2.0/README.md

 - Julia ≥ 1.9
 - Packages: JuMP, Ipopt, GLPK, Distributions, YAML, etc.
 - Python ≥ 3.10 for the Streamlit app
-- Streamlit dependencies: pandas, plotly, pyyaml, etc.
+- Streamlit dependencies: pandas, plotly, matplotlib, etc.

 ## Citation
 This framework builds on the methods described in: